 Fuel prices constitute about 20% of the Total Cost Ownership (TCO) in the automotive and transportation sector.
-Growing trends of fuel cards to lower fuel expenses by a few percentages are bolstering the market growth.
+Growing trends of fuel cards to lower fuel expenses by a few percentages are bolstering the fuel management system market growth.
 The increasing demand for full-service leasing and associated fleet management is also propelling the growth and profitability of fleet management companies in Europe.
 Countries such as the U.K., France, Germany, and Spain are focusing on developing a fuel-efficient, environment-friendly, and extended life to promote efficient fuel and fleet management.
 This approach can lead to various cost savings during the forecast period.

 In September 2017, the new Worldwide Harmonized Light-Duty Vehicles Test Procedure (WLTP) was jointly developed by experts of the E.U., Japan, and India to facilitate real-time details on vehicle emission and fuel consumption.
 The regime was designed to help authorities keep track of their fuel consumption.
 Marine transportation accounts for the most fuel consumption along with railways and roadways, which are also expected to engender market expansion.
 Substantial increase in energy consumption and volatility in fuel prices has compelled energy providers to install technologically advanced fuel management systems, which are accelerating the pace of the market sector